-Welcome to the web site of the official National Family Development Credential Program!
+Welcome to the web site of the official National Family Development Credential® Program!

-The Family Development Credential emerged in 1994 from a research-policy collaborative between the Cornell University College of Human Ecology's Department of Human Development, New York State's Council on Children and Families, NYS Department of State, and the New York City Dept. of Youth and Community Development.
-In 2010, the Family Development Credential Program moved to University of Connecticut's Center for Culture, Health & Human Development, which issues the credential and administratively oversees the program.
-Dr. Claire Forest remains director.
+The Family Development Credential® emerged in 1994 from a research-policy collaborative between the Cornell University College of Human Ecology's Department of Human Development, New York State's Council on Children and Families, New York State Department of State, and the New York City Dept. of Youth and Community Development, with support from the Robert Wood Johnson Foundation.
+The initiative was directed by Dr. Claire Forest.

-As the FDC Program expands training, credentialing, curriculum development, and research, we look forward to working with continuing and new FDC state programs and other partners.
-When families and communities face profound challenges, the FDC Programâ€™s highly skilled workers and leaders are ready to help.
+As the FDC™ Program expands training, credentialing and research, we look forward to working with continuing and new FDC™ state programs and other partners.
+When families and communities face profound challenges, the FDC™ Program's highly skilled workers and leaders are ready to help.
 Please contact us with your ideas and questions.
-Dr. Claire Forest, Director